Consumer, business spending support U.S. third-quarter growth

 A record increase in inventories in the first half of the years left warehouses bulging with unsold merchandise and businesses with little appetite to restock.

-Despite efforts to whittle down the stockpiles of unsold goods, inventories remain relatively high and will probably weigh on growth in the fourth quarter.
+Despite efforts to whittle down the stockpiles of unsold goods, inventories remain relatively high and will probably be a drag on growth in the fourth quarter.
 Estimates for fourth-quarter growth are currently around a 2 percent rate.

-"The pace of stockbuilding is still quite rapid and implies a continued drag on output going forward as firms clear their shelves," said Michael Feroli, an economist at JPMorgan in New York.
-"There is some evidence that this process is well under way in the fourth quarter, though it could conceivably restrain activity on into the first quarter."

 Growth in business spending on equipment was raised to a 9.9 percent rate from a 9.5 percent pace.
-There were upward revisions to investment in residential construction and government spending.
+Growth in exports, which have been hurt by the strong dollar and sluggish global demand, were revised to show a slower 0.7 percent rate of increase.

+With imports advancing at a slightly faster pace than reported last month, that left a trade deficit that subtracted a bigger 0.26 percentage point from GDP growth.

-There was a modest downward revision to investment in nonresidential structures, to account for ongoing spending cuts by energy firms following a collapse in oil prices.
+There were modest downward revisions to investment in nonresidential structures, to account for ongoing investment cuts by energy firms following a collapse in oil prices.

 (Reporting by Lucia Mutikani; Editing by Andrea Ricci)